luaguides

 Always filter or pad your table before sorting if it may contain nil values.

 The sort algorithm may call your comparator multiple times for the same pair of values to verify consistency.
-If the comparator has side effects or reads inconsistent state, the results are unpredictable:
+This is a feature, not a bug: quicksort uses repeated comparisons during pivot selection to avoid pathological O(n²) behavior on certain input patterns.
+If the comparator has side effects or reads inconsistent state, the results are unpredictable because there is no guarantee about how many times any given pair will be evaluated:

 -- WRONG: comparator modifies shared state